Internal architecture

 Registry (docker registry)

-Description: A container registry where the users’ modules are stored.
-It is populated by the module builder and the images are pulled from Kubernetes at deployment time.
+Description: A container registry where the users’ actions are stored.
+It is populated by the action builder and the images are pulled from Kubernetes at deployment time.

 Responsibilities: